Tim’s laptop service manuals

 Sony

 A large number of Sony service manuals are just circuit diagrams and exploded views, which look pretty but aren’t much help to someone trying to rebuild a laptop.
-Here’s what I’ve managed to find, handpicked to include actual disassembly diagrams at the very least.
+Unfortunately there’s no way around this, but even an exploded diagram might help somebody out there – expect this section to grow very soon.

 I’ve had someone email me and ask if I could find them a manual for a VGN-FW; unfortunately there doesn’t seem to ever have been one available on the internet at all.
 He contacted Sony, and their most helpful suggestion was that they could repair it for him at great cost.